DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: METHODOLOGY

 \subsubsection{Scene Graph Pruning}

-The scene graphs have a hierarchical structure with three layers of nodes: floor, room, and item layers.
-Fig. \ref{fig:sg} visualizes an example of the scene graph's layout.
+SG has a hierarchical structure, An example of the layout is shown in Fig.~\ref{fig:sg}.
 The room nodes are annotated with their neighboring rooms, and the item nodes contain several attributes, e.g., accessibility, states, and affordable actions.
-In particularly large environments, scene graphs can contain a large number of items, where not all items are relevant for accomplishing different tasks.
-E.g., a bed plays obviously no role in the task of making coffee.
-Therefore, we prune the items in the scene graphs with LLMs according to different tasks by only keeping the relevant ones while still maintaining the floors and rooms as well as their connections.
+In particularly large environments, SGs can contain a large number of items, where not all items are relevant for accomplishing different tasks.
+Therefore, we prune the SGs with LLMs in the following way:

-Similarly, we also provide an example in the prompt.
-Firstly, a list of items from an example scene graph is extracted, and then with a goal description in NL, a subset of relevant items is given as the target.
-Finally, in the instruction, another goal description and item list are given for querying.

-On the one hand, the scene graph pruning allows a reduction of input tokens for the LLM, and thus achieving a fast response time in generating the problem files.
-On the other hand, the more concise the information provided to the LLMs, the less likely that the LLMs generate output with mistakes and hallucinations \cite{pallagani2024prospects}.
+Pruning the SG allows a reduction of input tokens for the LLMs, thus achieving a fast response time in generating the problem files.
+On the other hand, the more concise the information provided to the LLMs, the less likely that the LLMs generate erroneous output and hallucinations \cite{pallagani2024prospects}.